adityajajpure94/gitops-demo/README.md

-# Demo - GitOps in action using Kubernetes With Argo CD, vCluster, and GitHub Actions
+# GitOps in action using Kubernetes With Argo CD

 ## Introduction
 This repository contains a architecture for a scalable and secure 3-tier Node application with proper GitOps practices in-place.